Lester Young: Early life and career

-In his teens he and his father clashed, and he often left home for long periods.
-His family moved to Minneapolis in 1919 and Young stayed there for much of the 1920s, first picking up the tenor saxophone while living there.
+In his teens, he and his father clashed, and he often left home for long periods.
+His family moved to Minneapolis, Minnesota, in 1919 and Young stayed there for much of the 1920s, first picking up the tenor saxophone while living there.
 Young left the family band in 1927 at the age of 18 because he refused to tour in the Southern United States, where Jim Crow laws were in effect and racial segregation was required in public facilities.
-He became a member of the Bostonians, led by Art Bronson, and chose tenor saxophone over alto as his primary instrument.
+He became a member of the Bostonians, led by Art Bronson, and chose the tenor saxophone over the alto as his primary instrument.
 He made a habit of leaving, working, then going home.
 He left home permanently in 1932 when he became a member of the Blue Devils led by Walter Page.